 We are actively monitoring news and updates, including the U.S. STATE DEPARTMENT, CDC, and other major news outlets (Johns Hopkins has an INFORMATIVE DASHBOARD that you may find helpful).
 We are also in daily communication with our in-country teams across the world, and who are tracking their local government offices and news outlets.

 We have made the decision to postpone the following upcoming expeditions:

-We are treating future postponements on a case-by-case basis as the situation continues to develop, but as it currently stands we plan to move forward with our summer expeditions.
+We are treating future postponements on a case-by-case basis as the situation continues to develop, but as it currently stands we plan to move forward with our fall and winter expeditions.
 We will always act in the best interest of safety and security for both our expedition participants and our in-country staff.
 Our TERMS AND CONDITIONS outlines our cancellation policy.

 When weighing the postponement of expeditions, these are some of the key factors we consider:

 - Even if the risk of the disease is low for you as an individual, our expeditions visit the poorest of the poor in remote areas with the least access to essential healthcare.
 The risk that we present to them as potential carriers of the disease could be devastating, and we run the risk of ultimately causing more suffering than good.

 - Unfortunately, the risk of exposure is growing within our countries, and it is unknown how much it will increase over the next few months.
 Given that cases continue to increase within the U.S., the fact that symptoms can take time to even appear, and the geographic distance to CHOICE countries, including the many airports required to pass through, participants may be exposed to significant risk of infection or carrying the disease with them.

 - New travel restrictions are being implemented between the U.S. and many other countries, including the countries we work in, which present major challenges to our ability to guarantee safe and easy entry to and exit from those countries.